 It is quite irritating for anyone if they discover that the Print Preview of their document does not match the Printed edition.
 If you are curious as to how you can resolve this issue, this article may come in handy for you.
 In this article, we discuss how you can solve the issue of Print Preview in Excel Doesn’t Match Document with an elaborate explanation.

-7 Possible Solutions If Print Preview in Excel Doesn’t Match Document
+Print Preview in Excel Doesn’t Match Document: 7 Possible Solutions

 We presented 7 reliable solutions to the problem of Print Preview in Excel does not match the document.
 The solution ranges from clearing the Print area and checking the Printer driver to scaling page layout settings.